devusSs/csgo-crosshairs/server/README.md

 - `make dev-postgres` to generate a working Postgres instance using Docker (needs to be installed).

 - `make lint` linting Go code using golangci-lint (needs to be installed).

+## API routes, requests & responses structure

+The documentation can be found in the [docs directory](docs).